 - Feature selection modules in Azure Machine Learning

 - Algorithms that include feature selection

-Each feature selection module in Machine Learning Studio uses a dataset as input.
+Each feature selection module in Machine Learning Studio (classic) uses a dataset as input.
 Then, the module applies well-known statistical methods to the data columns that are provided as input.
 The output is a set of metrics that can help you identify the columns that have the best information value.